Utilizing Vacuum Attachments to Remove Pet Dander and Hair

 How hard can it be to incorporate a little extra vacuuming?

-Black dog with long hairYou would be surprised at the amount of pet fur that will still be clinging to your carpet after a regular vacuum.
+You would be surprised at the amount of pet fur that will still be clinging to your carpet after a regular vacuum.
 It is insane, especially if the fur is the fine, silky type of fur often found on the sweetest of kitties.
-In order to really pick up fur, you need to figure out what you are vacuuming up, how much suction is needed, and what type of pet hair vacuum attachments will work best for you.
+In order to really pick up fur, the Top-Rated Carpet Cleaner Fort Lauderdale says you need to figure out what you are vacuuming up, how much suction is needed, and what type of pet hair vacuum attachments will work best for you.
 Learn how to remove pet hair and dander below.

 If you have a long-haired pet, it can be easier to get the fur up because at least you can see it!
 Sometimes the short-haired dogs and cats can create more layers of fur on your carpet, but because the fur is small and fine, you can barely see it until it is a huge problem.
 Then there is the challenge of getting the pet hair sucked up without clogging your vacuum.
 There are many people who have special bent coat hangers for such occasions.

 That’s where the type of vacuum and the attachments come in handy.
 For a home with a pet that is a known shedder, you can’t survive with just any kind of vacuum.
-The Miele U1 Cat and Dog Vacuum has a 12 amp, 1200 watt motor, which provides significant suction and is one of the best available on the market.
+The Miele U1 Cat and Dog Vacuum has a 12-amp, 1200-watt motor, which provides significant suction and is one of the best available on the market.

-Cleaning pet hair and dander with vacuum attachmentLike most pet vacuums, it comes with attachments that include brushes which are great to loosen pet hair from carpet and upholstery.
-You can also add the Miele STB Handheld Turbobrush, which is powered by the suction of the vacuum, making it a powerful tool ideal for small, hard to reach places.
+Like most pet vacuums, it comes with attachments that include brushes, which are great to loosen pet hair from carpet and upholstery.
+You can also add the Miele STB Handheld Turbobrush, which is powered by the suction of the vacuum, making it a powerful tool ideal for small, hard-to-reach places.
 These attachments are critical for getting the pet fur and ground-in dander out of the carpet, and preventing allergy and asthma attacks.
 Using ones that have rotating brushes like the Miele STB is the best option, because they get almost every bit of hair and dander out of your home.
+If you need your rugs and carpets professionally cleaned, you may hire experts in carpet cleaning services.

 The checklist for a great vacuum includes excellent suction power, attachments with brushes and rotating heads, and maneuverability.
-Pet hair can collect in the corners of your home and, if your vacuum has limited rotation or capabilities to get into the corners and under furniture, there is no point in purchasing that brand.
-It may cost you a little extra, but having a top of the line pet vacuum is worth its weight in gold.
+Pet hair can collect in the corners of your home, and if your vacuum has limited rotation or capabilities to get into the corners and under furniture, there is no point in purchasing that brand.
+It may cost you a little extra, but having a top-of-the-line pet vacuum is worth its weight in gold.

 No matter what extra work is required to keep your home clean and free of allergy triggers, it is worth it to have the unconditional love of your pet each and every day.